nokeeo/donald-pinckney.github.io/ml.md

 title: ML Resources
 ---

-Easily the best way to improve at machine learning is to just get practice at it.
+TEST Easily the best way to improve at machine learning is to just get practice at it.
 Practice helps you improve at machine learning in two ways:
 1. You get familiar with implementing common algorithms.
 Whether you use machine learning libraries or roll your own, becoming comfortable with these algorithms is critical.
 2. By working with a variety of data sets, you can also gain an intuition of how data is structured, so you know when to apply what algorithms.